lady-shock/100_days_of_python/project_challenges/moduloChallenge.md

 7) what is (a ** b) % M?
 8) what is (a % M ** b %M)?  hmm...
 9) without using python or a calculator,  what is (54094543425679844 ** 32399434322343531) % 5?

+Bonus challenge:
+Its still 4 am and youre on a date.
+Its time to go home separately.
+You are each taking different buses from the same stop.
+Your bus leaves every 17 minutes starting at midnight, your date’s bus leaves every 23 minutes starting at midnight.
+Its cold and raining hard, and neither of you wants to make the other wait.
+When is the next time both buses will be at the station simultaneously?